-Kuhn et al. (2016) examined the clinical utility of a NGS panel for LGMD in a group of fifty-eight German patients who were suspected to have a LGMD.
+Kuhn et al. (2016) examined the clinical utility of an NGS panel for LGMD in a group of 58 German individuals who were suspected to have LGMD.
 The panel focused on 23 genes known to cause LGMD and 15 genes known to cause a similar phenotype.
 The age of onset ranged from 3 to 63 years of age.
-Four patients had autosomal dominant forms of disease, and sixteen patients had affected siblings, suggesting autosomal recessive.
-X-linked inheritance was most likely in two patients.
-The remaining patients were considered to have sporadic cases.
-All patients had a muscle biopsy that confirmed myopathic or dystrophic changes, but LGMD immunohistochemistry or immunoblotting was not possible on the remaining sample.
+Four individuals had autosomal dominant forms of disease, and sixteen had affected siblings, suggesting autosomal recessive inheritance.
+X-linked inheritance was most likely in two participants.
+The remaining individuals were considered to have sporadic cases.
+All participants had a muscle biopsy that confirmed myopathic or dystrophic changes, but LGMD immunohistochemistry or immunoblotting was not possible on the remaining sample.
 NGS was performed on the 38 targeted genes with an average 20X coverage.
 All pathogenic variants and VUS were confirmed by Sanger sequencing.
-Disease causing mutations that explained the phenotype were found in 19 of 58 patients (33%).
-In 28% of patients with autosomal recessive disease, only a single pathogenic mutation was found.
-Additional sequencing and copy number variant analysis on the relevant gene to identify another pathogenic mutation, consistent with recessive inheritance, was negative.
-VUS were found in 10% of patients, and the remainder had no mutations identified.
+Disease-causing mutations that explained the phenotype were found in 19 of 58 participants (33%).
+In 28% of those with autosomal recessive disease, only a single pathogenic mutation was found.
+Additional sequencing and CNV analysis on the relevant gene to identify another pathogenic mutation, consistent with recessive inheritance, was negative.
+VUS were found in 10% of participants, and the remainder had no mutations identified.

-Monies et al. (2016) studied a NGS panel of 759 genes associated with neurological disorders in patients from 50 families presenting with muscle weakness affecting the pelvic girdle and shoulder, of which 36 had an autosomal recessive form of inheritance.
+Monies et al. (2016) studied an NGS panel of 759 genes associated with neurological disorders in individuals from 50 families presenting with muscle weakness affecting the pelvic girdle and shoulder, of which 36 had an autosomal recessive form of inheritance.
 These families were identified through the Neurosciences Clinic of King Faisal Specialist Hospital and Research Centre, Saudi Arabia.
 Variants were analyzed and classified using the ACMG and AMP guidelines.
 Thirty-eight families (76%) received a genetic diagnosis from this study.
 Thirty-four had LGMD related mutations, and four had novel genetic variants not usually associated with LGMD.
 Families with negative results had follow up WES, but no additional variants were found.
 The authors concluded that their panel was sensitive, cost-effective, and rapid; significantly assisting the clinical practice.